jeremiedecock/snippets/README.md

 ## Description

-This is a collection of hundreds of original snippets, i.e. small pieces of code I have written to test a specific aspect of a programming language, a programming library, a description format, a protocol, ...
+This is a collection of hundreds of original snippets, i.e. small pieces of code I have written to test specific aspects of programming language, programming libraries, description formats, protocols, ...

 Here you will find snippets for several topics: